 Just like your favourite friend with benefits, eating out in Soho is all about keeping it casual.
 If you’re looking for fancy fine dining, go to Mayfair.
 Having said that, Social Eating House is excellent for fine dining-style food in relaxed surroundings.
 What arrives on the plate might look more like visual art than something to eat, but once you pop it in your mouth, you’ll be happy.

-Because we spend most of our time adulting these days, we don’t often have a free day to wander around London.
-But if we do, we’ll be heading straight to Wright Brothers for a session of afternoon drinking and oysters.
+Whenever we have a free day to wander round London these days, we find ourselves heading straight to Wright Brothers for a session of afternoon drinking and oysters.
 Porter or bubbly, from 3-6pm every day (including weekends) their oysters are a quid apiece, which makes it a classy and surprisingly affordable way to drink the afternoon away, all while pretending you’re in control of your finances and that you don’t have a drinking problem.
 It’s also good for dates.